dtulibrary/puppeteer/README.md

 # Puppeteer

-Test your puppet modules in a Docker container on a variety of OS'es.
+Test your puppet modules in a Docker container on a variety of OS'es (currently only ones that use the apt package manager).

 ## Using it